Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

     ## 4 06    01    RJCC    New Chitose Airport    9.76
     ## 5 06    01    RJCH    Hakodate Airport      11.2

-I took out a lot of the other weather variables like wind direction, wind speed, visibility, pressure altimeter, etc. that you can get from `RIEM` as I was only interested in the temperature stuff but you can see what each of the variables are from the [documentation](http://ropensci.github.io/riem/reference/riem_measures.html) or you can go directly to the [Iowa Environmental Mesonet](https://mesonet.agron.iastate.edu/ASOS/) website to find more details!
+I took out a lot of the other weather variables like wind direction, wind speed, visibility, pressure altimeter, etc. that you can get from `riem` as I was only interested in the temperature stuff but you can see what each of the variables are from the [documentation](http://ropensci.github.io/riem/reference/riem_measures.html) or you can go directly to the [Iowa Environmental Mesonet](https://mesonet.agron.iastate.edu/ASOS/) website to find more details!

 ### JMAStats